-Further, the expression of CNR2 gene transcripts in animals treated with drugs of abuse are increased in comparison with controls (Ishiguro et al., 2007).
-Therefore, cannabis use could modify CNR2 transcription, and in subjects with CB2 receptors highly activated could contribute to psychotic symptoms through an unknown mechanism.
-Furthermore, it has been reported that clinical remission of schizophrenia is accompanied by significant decreases in CNR2 mRNA levels in peripheral blood mononuclear cells (De Marchi et al., 2003).
+In addition, the expression of CNR2 gene transcripts in animals treated with drugs of abuse is increased in comparison with controls (Ishiguro et al., 2007).
+Therefore, cannabis use could modify CNR2 transcription, and in subjects with highly activated CB2 receptors, could contribute to psychotic symptoms through an unknown mechanism.
+It has also been reported that clinical remission from schizophrenia is accompanied by significant decreases in CNR2 mRNA levels in mononuclear peripheral blood cells (De Marchi et al., 2003).

-Limitations of this study are related to the nature of association studies and therefore, our results must be interpreted carefully.
-The strength of our results is tempered by a small sample size, particularly in the cannabis-dependent group.
-It would be preferable to replicate our genetic studies in independent samples, since this could clarify the possible role of CNR1, CNR2, and FAAH gene variants.
-Secondly, a result by chance cannot be discarded, although, we applied the Bonferroni correction.
-These results should thus be confirmed in a larger population.
-Igualmente hubiera sido adecuado haber aplicado la escala PANNS a los controles y, especialmente, a las personas con trastorno por uso de cannabis para descartar clínica psicótica.
-Tampoco se realizaron controles de orina para detección de drogas en el grupo control por lo que es posible que algunos presentaran consumo de cannabis.
-El grupo de esquizofrenia sin consumo de cannabis si tuvo controles toxicológicos.
-Despite these limitations, we believe our study has identified a major genetic protective factor for cannabis-associated psychosis in the Spanish population, which deserves greater attention in future investigations.
-Future research should also examine whether specific phenotypic characteristics, such as symptom profile, age at onset, and treatment response, are associated with the CNR2 polymorphism.
-No previous report is available using these polymorphisms in cannabinoid-associated psychosis.
-The mutation detected by this polymorphism results in the change in the amino acid sequence of the protein, so direct functional consequence is expected.
-The TT genotype was at a significantly increased risk for being psychotic in cannabis dependents.
+The limitations of this study are related to the nature of association studies and therefore, our results must be interpreted with some caution.
+The strength of our results is limited by a small sample size, particularly in the cannabis dependent group.
+It would be preferable to replicate our genetic studies in independent samples, since this could clarify the possible role of the CNR1, CNR2, and FAAH gene variants.
+Secondly, the possibility of a result occurring by chance cannot be ruled out, although we did apply Bonferroni correction.
+These results should therefore be confirmed among a larger population.
+Likewise, it would have been useful to administer the PANNS scale to the controls and in particular to the CUD subjects, in order to rule out clinical psychotic symptoms.
+Urine tests for detecting drugs were not carried out on the control group so it is possible that some subjects were using cannabis.
+Drug testing was conducted on the non-cannabis using schizophrenia group.

+Despite these limitations, we believe our study has identified a major genetic protective factor against cannabis-associated psychosis in the Spanish population, which deserves greater attention in future investigations.
+That research should also examine whether specific phenotypic characteristics, such as symptom profile, age at onset, and treatment response, are associated with the CNR2 polymorphism.
+No previous reports on these polymorphisms in cannabinoid-associated psychosis are available.
+The mutation detected by this polymorphism results in a change in the amino acid sequence of the protein, so direct functional consequences are expected.
+Cannabis dependent subjects with the TT genotype exhibited a significantly higher risk of psychosis.
 These findings suggest that dysfunction of the endocannabinoid system due to genetic mutation may constitute a risk factor for cannabis-associated psychosis.

-Apart from genetic variants it should also be convenient to include epigenetic variables in future research.
-Changes of DNA methylation at the promoter of CNR1 genes in schizophrenic patients have been described (D’Addario et al., 2017; Tao et al., 2020).
+Apart from genetic variants, it would also be advisable to include epigenetic variables in future research.
+Changes in DNA methylation in the promotor region of CNR1 genes in schizophrenic patients have been described (D’Addario et al., 2017; Tao et al., 2020).

 Finally, we did not find a relationship between CNR1 and FAAH variants and psychosis.
 Overall, our findings suggest that FAAH variants are associated with cannabis dependence but not with schizophrenia in Spanish patients, which would imply that differences in endocannabinoid function could play a part in the pathophysiology of this illness.
 Confirmation of our findings among other populations and independent samples would be useful for the design of pharmacological strategies focused on prophylaxis and treatment of these patients.